kuvasz-io/kuvasz-streamer/docs/040-streaming-modes.md

 # Streaming modes

+The streaming mode can be defined per table and affects how replication operations are applied on the destination.
+This is one of the main differences with normal Postgres logical replication where only exact copies are supported.

 ## type = `clone`
 These are table that need to be identical between source and destination and where historical data is not important.
 Example: product types, colors.